 - a statistical software package (approximately £20).

-Core textbooks and a copy of the statistical software are provided free for all international fee-paying students.
+A copy of the statistical software for Practical Statistics for Population Health will be provided free for all international fee-paying students.

 Costs may also be incurred for travel, subsistence and accommodation charges during the following optional events or units:

-The University permits applicants with comparable previous experience to submit an application for consideration of AP(E)L `Accreditation Prior (Experiential) Learning'.
-The maximum AP(E)L is 15 credits to a Certificate, 45 credits to a Diploma and 60 credits to an Masters.
+The University permits applicants with comparable previous experience to submit an application for consideration of Accreditation Prior (Experiential) Learning (AP(E)L).
+The maximum AP(E)L is 15 credits to a PGCert, 45 credits to a PGDip and 60 credits to a master's.

 Courses in related subject areas